zehrasarica/rinpy/README.md

 - **trajectory_file**: The MD trajectory file (pdb format) which contains multiple snaphots from MD.
 - **stride**: Default is **1**.
 This parameter is used in conjunction with trajectory_file parameter.

+## 📊 Case Study of RinPy

+After setting up a Conda virtual environment and installing **RinPy**, navigate to the `tests` folder.
+It contains two Python scripts and their corresponding `.sh` files for running the analyses.
+The `kras_sos1_input` folder contains KRAS–SOS1 PDB files, whereas `kras_input` includes KRAS PDB structures used in the case study.

 📄 License
 ------------